gvergnaud/ts-pattern/README.md

 a reducer function that **matches on both the state and the event** and return a new state.

-This is a case were `match` really shines.
+This is a case where `match` really shines.
 Instead of writing nested switch statements, we can do that in a very expressive way:

 ```ts